translated by Vincent J. Rosivach

 Go.
 But I accept all this.
 Still with your help we must

-as quickly as possible find a groom for the girl, if you agree.
+as quickly as possible find a husband for the girl, if you agree.

 Kn.
 He's sun-burned.
 Is he a farmer?
 Go.
 And very much so, father.